Written by Tamira Gunzburg, at HouseME, Smart Property Rental for Landlords and Tenants.

 Although it may sound like a lot of work, tenants really appreciate the extra effort.
 Think about it, they’re needing to make a pretty big decision (where they’re going to call home for the next year of their lives) without being able to check out the place first.

 Before your current tenants move out, ask them to make one for you.
-You can send them our recent blogpost on how to create the perfect video walkthrough in a few easy steps.
+You can send them our recent blog post on how to create the perfect video walkthrough in a few easy steps.
 We have already started showing digital walkthroughs of our rental properties which have been a hit with both tenants and landlords.

 4. Host viewings over Zoom